PoweredByPeople/blog-public/README.md

 Commit -> deployment on production takes 84 seconds.

-Adding monitoring of deployments to logs.....
+Adding monitoring of deployments to logs....

 Tech used and general notes:
 AWS services: EC2, ECS/ECR, RDS, Route 53,